Dealer Licensing in West VirginiaPage Overview

 Once Dealer Services receives this information and finds it in compliance with licensing requirements, they will issue and mail a license certificate and dealer plates.

-For a detailed chart of license classes, application and renewal fees, and licensing years, visit the Dealer Services page on the Official WV DMV website.
+For a detailed chart of license classes, application and renewal fees, and licensing years, visit the Dealers Licensing page on the Official WV DMV website.

 - All licensing years run from July 1 to June 30, except License Services, which runs from January 1 to December 31.